lauensmr/MDExample/Workshop_Module3.md

 Created topic misfitupdate.
 ```

 Great!
 Now you will need some messages on the topic that can be read into the application.
-To get the Bootstrap server (or brokers) you can open the mskBrokerInfo.json file that we produced earlier.
+To get the Bootstrap Brokers you can open the mskBrokerInfo.json file that we produced earlier.

 ```
-./kafka-console-producer.sh --broker-list REPLACE-ME-BOOTSTRAP-SERVERS --topic misfitupdate
+./kafka-console-producer.sh --broker-list REPLACE-ME-BOOTSTRAP-BROKERS --topic misfitupdate
 ```

 With the command run, you will be left with an open session for write messages to the topic (symbol > is shown).
 Type in the following messages at the prompt:

 ```
-"mysfitId":"4e53920c-505a-4a90-a694-b9300791f0ae","name":"Ben","age":"43"
+{"mysfitId":"4e53920c-505a-4a90-a694-b9300791f0ae","name":"Ben","age":"43"}
-"mysfitId": "2b473002-36f8-4b87-954e-9a377e0ccbec","name": "Cory","species": "Cargillian"
+{"mysfitId": "2b473002-36f8-4b87-954e-9a377e0ccbec","name": "Cory","species": "Cargillian"}
 ```

+You now have two messages published to the misfitupdate topic in your AWS MSK cluster.
+From here, the topic messages can be consumed by any application or process set to subscribe to this topic.
+Each consumer may be part of a consumer-group that controls what messages have been read and processed.
+In the next part of the lab, we will simply read the entire list of messages on the topic and display them in a list in our Java application.
 Press Ctrl+C to exit from the Producer script.

 We are ready to make changes to the Java application.